Gestational Carrier

-Gestational Carrier Fertility in Michigan
+Gestational Carrier Fertility (Surrogacy) in Michigan

 A gestational carrier (GC) is a woman who carries and delivers a child for another individual or couple.
 Unlike a traditional surrogate, a gestational carrier has no genetic connection to the baby.

-The embryo is created using eggs from the intended parent or a donor and transferred to the GC’s uterus.
-This option allows those facing significant reproductive challenges to pursue having a biological child.
+An embryo is created using eggs and sperm from the intended parents or a donor(s) and is then transferred into the GC’s uterus on a future date.

 Why Might a Gestational Carrier Be Recommended?